-Was the SMSF paid unfranked dividends, including unfranked non-share dividends?
+Was the SMSF paid unfranked dividends, including unfranked nonshare dividends?

-No Leave label J blank.
-Go to label K.
+- No Leave label J blank.
+Go to label K. - Yes Read on.

 Write at label J the total amount of unfranked dividends, and unfranked non-share dividends, that were paid to the SMSF.
 The amount at label J should not be reduced by any loss or outgoing related to the income.